 Again, to be fair, it’s clear that the filmmakers are trying to make the most uncontroversial, conventionally appealing film possible, and in-depth discussions of religion are rarely conducive to that.
 Also, I’m not entirely sure how you’d portray on screen.

 Of course, you could always have a couple scenes of him going to church, or something…

 Anyway, like I said, it’s a good movie in general.
-It’s just not a good Tolkien movie.
+It’s just not a good Tolkien biography.
 Which is probably a problem given that the movie is, you know, called Tolkien.